thebaldgeek/thebaldgeek.github.io/Iridium.md

 Column Mnemonic Explanation
 1 time Current time in seconds (unix time)
 2 i: Live input number of "bursts" detected in the last second.
 Will change a large amount as the satellites pass over head and vary based on the amount of Iridium traffic the sats are hearing.
 3 i_ave: Running average of 2 since program start.
 If you don't have any interference, higher is better.
 North of 100 at the very least for a good location.
 Aust should be around 50 here.
+Most of the USA/UK/Euro should be well north of 200.
 4 q_max: High-water mark of the sum of the queue size(s) in the last second. ie bursts your CPU has not been able to process and so has put in a queue for latter processing.
+Lower (less than 50) is better.
 5 i_ok: Percentage of bursts with at least one ok frame relative to 2.
 Not all bursts have frame decodable data, so this is of interest, but not critical as there is nothing we can do either way.
 6 o: Number of "frames" after splitting bursts into frames.
 Not of much use to station owners.
 7 ok: Percentage of "ok" frames(8) relative to 2.
 Since each burst can have up to 4 frames of data, this Ok% can go above 100%